mikessh/migec/README.md

 Standard usage:

->$java -cp migec-v1.0.2.jar Assemble -c ./checkout/S1_R1.fastq.gz ./checkout/S1_R2.fastq.gz ./assembly/S1 ./assembly/assembly.log
+>$java -cp migec.jar Assemble -c ./checkout/S1_R1.fastq.gz ./checkout/S1_R2.fastq.gz ./assembly/S1 ./assembly/assembly.log

 For unpaired library:

->$java -cp migec-v1.0.2.jar Assemble -c ./checkout/S1_R1.fastq - ./assembly/S1 ./assembly/assembly.log
+>$java -cp migec.jar Assemble -c ./checkout/S1_R1.fastq - ./assembly/S1 ./assembly/assembly.log

 All reads are grouped by their UMI and then read groups (aka molecular identifier groups, MIGs) with >10 reads (default value, see Histogram.groovy for details on setting it) are assembled.
 Multiple alignment is performed and consensus sequence is generated.